rgilks/cefr-workshop/README.md

 ### The C1/C2 Problem

-The model tends to underpredict C1 and C2 levels because the W&I corpus has very few examples at these levels (~35 essays combined vs ~200 at B2).
+The model tends to underpredict C1 and C2 levels.
+In PELIC, this is exacerbated by the lack of C2 training data.
 This is a common data imbalance issue.

 ### Ways to Improve the Model